dhadkara/AWSCerts-prep/serverless.md

     - S3
     - EC2 lifecyle events
 - Limitations
-  - Concurrent Execution - 1000 (default) Across all the functions in a region
+  - Concurrent Execution
+    - __1000 per sec__ (default) Across all the functions in a region
-    Note: If crosses concurrent execution and burst capacity then will get 429 error "Too many invocations"
+    - If crosses concurrent execution and burst capacity then will get __429 error "Too many invocations__"
+    - Request concurrency guarantees that set of executions which always be available for critical function, also act as limit
-  - Funtion Timeout - 3sec(default) 1sec min - 900sec max
+  - Funtion Timeout - __3sec(default)__ 1sec min - 900sec max
   - Memory Allocation - 128MB min - 3008MB max in 64MB increment
   - Temp Memory - /tmp folder 512MB
 - Versioning